 - Sweetener: White granulated sugar is used, but can be swapped with honey or maple syrup.

-- Spices: We used cumin, chili powder, salt, black pepper and cilantro.
+- Spices: We used cumin, chili powder, salt, black pepper and fresh cilantro.

 Prep all your ingredients ahead of time for this cowboy caviar recipe.
 Cut the vegetables so they are small and similar in size.
 Drain and rinse the canned beans and corn.

-- Place the shoepeg corn, black-eyed peas, and the black beans in a large bowl, then add the red, orange, and yellow bell peppers, jalapeños, cherry tomatoes, and red onion.
+- In a large bowl, place the following ingredients: the shoepeg corn, black-eyed peas, and the black beans, then add the red, orange, and yellow bell peppers, jalapeños, cherry tomatoes, and red onion. (image 1)

-2. Stir all the beans and veggies together, so they are well combined.
+- Stir all the beans and veggies together, so they are well combined. (image 2)

-3. To make the homemade dressing, place all the ingredients in a bowl.
+- To make the homemade dressing, place all the ingredients in a bowl or in a large mason jar. (image 3)

-5. Pour the homemade dressing over the chopped vegetables and beans, then stir until everything is well coated in the dressing.
-Cover the cowboy caviar with plastic wrap and chill in the fridge for 1 or 2 hours, so the flavors can meld.
+- Pour the homemade dressing over the chopped vegetables and beans, then stir until everything is well coated in the dressing.
+Cover the cowboy caviar with plastic wrap and chill in the fridge for 1 or 2 hours, so the flavors can meld. (image 5)

-6. Just before serving, squeeze on some more lime juice and add the chopped cilantro.
+- Just before serving, squeeze the lime juice and add the chopped cilantro. (image 6)

-7. Stir well and adjust the seasonings to taste if desired.
+- Stir well and adjust the seasonings to taste if desired. (image 7)

-8. Serve this cowboy caviar recipe cold with tortilla chips.
+- Serve this cowboy caviar recipe cold with tortilla chips. (image 8)

 Recipe FAQs

 In the 1940's, Helen Corbitt, a Neiman-Marcus chef, gets credit for making the first Texas caviar recipe.
-She first served it at a Houston country club and then served it on New Year's Eve at the Driskill Hotel in Austin, Texas with ingredients that grew in Texas.
-She add black eyed peas so her guests would have good luck in the new year, a tradition that is popular in the Southern U.S. Cowboy caviar and Texas caviar are both popular names for this dish.
+She first served it at a Houston country club, and then served it on New Year's Eve at the Driskill Hotel in Austin.
+She used Texas-grown ingredients, and added black eyed peas so her guests would have good luck in the new year.
+Cowboy caviar and Texas caviar are both popular names for this dish.

-If you can't find canned black eyed peas at your local grocery store you can substitute with pinto beans, white navy beans or cannelini beans.
+If you can't find canned black eyed peas at your local grocery store, you can substitute with pinto beans, white navy beans, or cannellini beans.

 Yes, it is.
 Half of a cup of cowboy caviar will give you 38% of your daily requirement for vitamin C, and 16% of your daily fiber intake.
 This recipe is also gluten free and vegan.